TuomoKu/SPX-GC/README.md

 Originally SPX was developed by [SmartPX](https://smartpx.fi) for [YLE](https://www.yle.fi), a public broadcaster in Finland.
 Thanks **Markus Nygård** for the challenge! 🤘

-> If you need custom HTML templates or functionality get in touch tuomo@smartpx.fi.
+> If you need custom graphics or systems integration please [the website](https://spx.graphics/contact).

 ---